icaros-usc/EvoStone2/README.md

-# EvoStone
+# EvoStone 2.0

 This project is contains the Hearthstone experiment of the paper **Deep Surrogate Assisted MAP-Elites for Automated Hearthstone Deckbuilding**.
 The code base builds upon [EvoStone](https://github.com/tehqin/EvoStone), which contains Hearthstone experiments for the paper *[Covariance Matrix Adaptation for the Rapid Illumination of Behavior Space](https://arxiv.org/abs/1912.02400)*.
 The project contains distributed implementations of evolutionary algorithms DSA-ME and all the correspoinding emulation models.

 This project is designed to be run on a High-Performance Computing (HPC) cluster and is (mainly) divided into two subprojects `DeckEvaluator` (for running Hearthstone games and collecting data from those games) and `DeckSearch` (for running distributed versions of each evolutionary algorithm).
-EvoStone is a unified .NET project and all subprojects can be compiled through a single command.
+EvoStone 2.0 is a unified .NET project and all subprojects can be compiled through a single command.

 ## Installation
 To install the project, you need to install the [.NET Core 3.1](https://dotnet.microsoft.com/download) developer toolkit for your system.
 You may also need the [NuGet](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools) client tools for updating dependencies for the project.
 Included in this project is a `setup.py` script to make installation easier.
 Users can install Python 3 or follow the commands in the script for installation.

 Next you need to compile [SabberStone](https://github.com/HearthSim/SabberStone), the Hearthstone simulator for running games.
 Follow the instructions on the SabberStone github compile the project into `SabberStone.dll`.
-Put `SabberStone` in the same root directory as `EvoStone`.
+Put `SabberStone` in the same root directory as `EvoStone2`.
 Therefore the project structure should look like the follows:
 ```
 project
 |
-└───EvoStone
+└───EvoStone2
 |
 └───SabberStone
 ```